dogtagpki/jss/docs/usage/jssengine.md

  - `JSSEngineReferenceImpl`, a reference implementation with more logging and debugging statements.
-This also includes port-based debugging, so situations where a `SSLEngine` is without writing to the network can still be tracked and analyzed in Wireshark.
+This also includes port-based debugging, so situations where a `SSLEngine` isn't writing to the network can still be tracked and analyzed in Wireshark.
 Each call to `wrap` or `unwrap` makes several JNI calls, incurring lots of overhead.
  - `JSSEngineOptimizedImpl`, an optimized, production-ready implementation.
    This one is harder to debug due to fewer logging statements, but does